Y1fanHE/y1fanhe.github.io/tutorials/gcp/README.md

 6. Mutation
 7. Go to Step 2

+**In this tutorial, we are going to use GA to solve 3-GCP.
+You need to download the Python file for 3-GCP by [click this link](gcp.py).**

 ### Initialization

 GA usually starts with a random population of solutions.
 With numpy, it is very easy to implement.